NSLS-II-BMM/BeamlineManual/docs/details.rst

 to the gas content of the ion chambers.
 This is because it takes quite some time for the volume of the ion chamber to equillibrate.

 N\ :sub:`2` is adequate for almost all experiments at BMM.
+For Tc or Ru, it is helpful to use about 20% Ar.
+For Sc or lower, 50% He might be helpful.
+But remember that purging the ion chambers takes **hours**.